bitrise-io/devcenter/_articles/code-signing/ios-code-signing/ios-auto-provisioning.md

    * `Distribution type` - make sure its value matches the value of the `Select method for export` input in the `Xcode Archive & Export for iOS step`.
    * `Scheme` - you can restrict which targets to process.

-Optionally, you can set one more input if you the _Automatically manage signing option_ in Xcode: if the input marked with `Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?` is set to `true` then the step will try to generate a profile.
+Optionally, you can set one more input if you use the _Automatically manage signing option_ in Xcode: if the input marked with `Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?` is set to `true` then the step will try to generate a profile.
 If you use manual code signing in Xcode, this input has no effect.

 If `codesigndoc` does not pick up one or more distribution .p12 files, you can export those manually from the `Keychain Access` app, just like you would when you transfer these files between Macs.